JabRef/user-documentation/en/SQLDatabase.md

 ![Screenshot of Connection lost dialog] (./images/connection-lost-dialog.png)

+## Try it out

-You can test this feature using (https://www.freemysqlhosting.net).
+You can test the shared database support by using (https://www.freemysqlhosting.net).